Madaba Map: Topographic representation

-One site represented on the map that is no longer extant are the stones at Gilgall which are clearly represented on the Madaba Map and may be hidden underneath one of the churches in Qas'r Al-Yahud Many of these sites are marked on the mosaic map with various artistic vignettes representing the site in the Province of Palestina Tertia.
-For example, Jericho and Zoar (ΖΟΟΡΑ) are, both, represented by vignettes of date palm orchards.
+One site represented on the map that is no longer extant are the stones at Gilgall, which are clearly represented on the Madaba Map and may be hidden underneath one of the churches in Qas'r Al-Yahud.
+Many of these sites are marked on the mosaic map with various artistic vignettes representing the site in the Province of Palestina Tertia.
+For example, Jericho and Zoar (ΖΟΟΡΑ) are both represented by vignettes of date palm orchards.
 Zoar is seen on the far south-eastern side of the Dead Sea.

-Scientific significance
+Scholarly significance

 The mosaic map of Madaba is the oldest known geographic floor mosaic in art history.
 It is used heavily for the localisation and verification of biblical sites.
 Study of the map played a major role in answering the question of the topographical location of Ascalon (Asqalan on the map).

 In 1967, excavations in the Jewish Quarter of Jerusalem revealed the Nea Church and the Cardo Maximus in the very locations suggested by the Madaba Map.

 In February 2010, excavations further substantiated its accuracy with the discovery of a road depicted in the map that runs through the center of Jerusalem.
 According to the map, the main entrance to the city was through a large gate opening into a wide central street.
 Until the discovery, archaeologists were not able to excavate this site due to heavy pedestrian traffic.
 In the wake of infrastructure work near the Jaffa Gate, large paving stones were discovered at a depth of four meters below ground that prove such a road existed.